 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is almost zero student debt.
+Another key perk of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 per year.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls each day can fluctuate.
+Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.

-Do HVAC Careers Offer Good Salaries??
+Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+Along with starting your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary